 Driving time to Quinnipiac from Boston or New York City is about two hours.
 Metro-North and Amtrak provide train service to New Haven's Union Station, which is 15 minutes from campus.
+Airline service is available through Bradley International Airport, about 40 minutes from campus, and through John F. Kennedy, Newark and LaGuardia airports serving the New York City area.
+Ground transportation is available from all airports to New Haven.

-Career Services in each School provides assistance with resume writing, interview skills and job placement.
+Career Services provides assistance with resume writing, interview skills and job placement.
 A survey of recent graduates indicated that close to 90 percent were either employed or in graduate school within six months of graduation.
 Each year about half of students in internships are offered permanent jobs as a result of their work.

 Students can take advantage of study abroad opportunities during the academic year or summer months (3.0 cumulative GPA required.)
 Program sites include: Ireland, Australia, Austria, Czech Republic, England, France, Spain, Italy, Netherlands, Russia, South Africa, and Spain, to name a few, and through affiliates such as AIFS, API, and Semester at Sea.
 Study abroad is an experience of a lifetime allowing you to live in a different country for a period of time while earning credits at your home institution.